RDFLib/rdflib/docs/intro_to_creating_rdf.md

 ```

 !!! info "Foaf member name"
-    Since rdflib 5.0.0, using `foaf:member_name` is somewhat prevented in RDFlib since FOAF is declared as a [`ClosedNamespace`][rdflib.namespace.ClosedNamespace] class instance that has a closed set of members and `foaf:member_name` isn't one of them!
-If LiveJournal had used RDFlib 5.0.0, an error would have been raised for `foaf:member_name` when the triple was created.
+    Since rdflib 5.0.0, using `foaf:member_name` is somewhat prevented in RDFLib since FOAF is declared as a [`ClosedNamespace`][rdflib.namespace.ClosedNamespace] class instance that has a closed set of members and `foaf:member_name` isn't one of them!
+If LiveJournal had used RDFLib 5.0.0, an error would have been raised for `foaf:member_name` when the triple was created.

 ## Creating Containers & Collections